Nubra Valley: The Valley of Flowers in Ladakh

 Diskit is the administrative center of Nubra valley and lies 116 km from Leh on the Shyok River.
 As we approached the Diskit village, the vibes of Tibetan culture and serenity in the wild engulfed us.
 The village seemed like a commercial hub of the whole valley.
 The village is well known for its dramatically positioned 15th century Diskit Monastery and 32 meters tall Maitreya Buddha statue.

 The 32-meter high statue, placed on the hillock is a standing glory and the perfect example of skilled craftsmanship.
-The Maitreya Buddha statue faces down the Shyok River, facing towards the Pakistan.
-The statue is a symbol of protection of Diskit Village, prevention of further war with Pakistan and to promote the world peace.
+The Maitreya Buddha statue faces down the Shyok River, facing towards Pakistan.
+The statue is a symbol of protection of Diskit Village, prevention of further war with Pakistan and to promote world peace.

 Close to the monastery is also Lachung temple, the oldest temple of Nubra Valley.